 BC which is used mostly in orthopedic procedures, craniofacial surgeries and dental intervention, has become an indispensable part of otological surgeries in the recent years.
 BC is utilized in numerous different areas in otological surgeries such as repair of ossicular defects in different sizes, fixation of the pistons used in otosclerosis surgery or ossicular reconstruction prostheses such as PORP and TORP, as well as lengthening of the incus long arm in revision stapes surgery (3,11-14).
 Two different types of BC are used in otological surgeries which are glass ionomer and hydroxyapatite.
 It has been reported that successful results have been obtained thanks to the utilization of both types of BC in hearing reconstruction.
 Gérard et al. (11)used hydroxyapatite BC for the lengthening of the defective incus long arm and malleostapedopexy in their studies.
 The rate of lowering of ABG below better transmit the sound to the inner ear.
-OC reconstruction is difficult even for experienced otologic surgeons from time to time and ≤ 20 dB ABG is considered a successful functional outcome 20 dB was reported as 95 % and 82.5%, respectively in this study.
+OC reconstruction is difficult even for experienced otologic surgeons from time to time and $\leq 20$ dB ABG is considered a successful functional outcome 20 dB was reported as 95 % and 82.5%, respectively in this study.
 Olgun et al. (15) stated in their study that 68.9% (20/29) of the patients had ABG decreased below 20 dB.
 Somers et al. (2) similarly used hydroxyapatite BC in order to provide transmission between the incus and stapes and reported that they achieved 90% improvement in hearing.
-Furthermore, the authors stated that the audiological results obtained with BC are better the audiologic results of BC is better compared to IT.
+Furthermore, the authors stated that the audiological results obtained with BC are better results obtained in our study also show the fact that the audiologic results of BC is better compared to IT.
 As such, we think that the use of BC should be preferred instead of IT for the repair of the incus long arm defects in all appropriate cases.
-Bağlam et al. (3), Bayazıt et al. (12), Baylançicek et al. (16) and Brask (17) have than those to whom IT was applied.
-Similarly, the results obtained in our study also show the fact that
+Bağlam et al. (3), Bayazıt et al. (12), than those to whom IT was applied.
+Similarly, the

-Baylançicek et al. (16), Baylaht et al. (12), Baylançicek et al. (16) and Brask (17) have reported the rate of lowering ABG to 20 dB and below as 81.6% (111/136 patients), 78.6% (33/42 patients), 90.4% (19/21 patients) and 83.3% respectively in studies where incudostapedeal joint repair was performed using glass ionomer BC.
+Baglam et al. (3), Bayazit et al. (12), Baylançicek et al. (16) and Brask (17) have reported the rate of lowering ABG to 20 dB and below as 81.6% (111/136 patients), 78.6% (33/42 patients), 90.4% (19/21 patients) and 83.3% respectively in studies where incudostapedeal joint repair was performed using glass ionomer BC.
 Postoperative ABG was lowered to 20 dB in 74% of patients in the BC group and below 25 dB in all patients (100%) in our study.